-If you can’t find the ideal garage door for your home’s design theme, you could create a one-of-a-kind wood garage door from the RESERVE® WOOD Collection CUSTOM Series.
+If you can’t find the ideal garage door for your style home, you could create a one-of-a-kind wood garage door from the RESERVE® WOOD Collection CUSTOM Series.
 If you can dream it, we can design it, no matter the color or the size.
-Our Door Imagination System can help you brainstorm which color, material, panel and window patterns would go perfectly with your living space.
+Our Door Imagination System can help you brainstorm which color, material, panel and window options would go perfectly with your living space.
 You could upload a picture of your house to envision how your custom garage door would look on your property.

 Carriage House Garage Door Windows